-Collaborate with MSU Extension staff to conduct and evaluate programming efforts.
+Collaborate with MSU Extension staff to conduct and evaluate programming efforts when applicable.

-Create and promote positive public relations for MSU Extension and the Community, Food and Environment Institute.
+Create, promote and maintain positive public relations for the counties that have engaged the NLEA, MSU Extension and the Community, Food and Environment Institute.

 Author, produce and submit regular research-based educational articles.